medienbaecker/kirby-tiptap/README.md

 ## Ideas for future improvements

 - [ ] Blockquote button + styling
-- [ ] (Optionally) use UUIDs instead of filenames for image KirbyTags
 - [ ] Kirbytag button?
 (Fetch all Kirbytags except `link`, `image` and `file`?)
-- [ ] Image/file uploads?
-(I don't necessarily like how the core textarea handles this with a `link` button allowing to select files and a separate file button with upload functionality)
 - [ ] [Table button](https://tiptap.dev/docs/editor/extensions/nodes/table)
 - [ ] [Snapshot Compare](https://tiptap.dev/blog/release-notes/introducing-snapshot-compare-for-tiptap)?
 - [ ] [Blocks replacement](https://templates.tiptap.dev/)?